pablovqueiroz/dc-memory-game/README.md

 - `score` — Current player score.
 - `moves` — Number of remaining moves.
 - `remainingTime` — Remaining time on the timer.
-- `timerId` — ID of the timer used with `setInterval`.S
+- `timerId` — ID of the timer used with `setInterval`.
 - `lockBoard` — Boolean that temporarily locks the board.
+- `boardSound` — Background board audio.
+- `boardSound.volume` — Volume of the board sound.
+- `flipSound` — Flip card sound.
+- `flipSound.volume` — Volume of flip sound.
+- `loseSound` — Sound for losing.
+- `loseSound.volume` — Volume of lose sound.
+- `winSound` — Sound for winning.
+- `winSound.volume` — Volume of win sound.
+- `isSoundOn` — Boolean toggle for sounds.
-- `characters` — Array of available characters.
+- `characters` — Array of hero names.
-- `gameCharacters` — Array with duplicated characters for matching pairs.
+- `gameCharacters` — Duplicated and shuffled array of characters for gameplay.

 ## Methods